lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 **Color Scalar Data**

-Multivalued scalar data, or scalars represented by various color representations, are treated specially by the Visualization Toolkit.
+Multivalued scalar data, or scalars represented by various color representations, are treated specially by the _Visualization Toolkit_.
 These data arise, for example, when using a color specification to directly control the color of objects rather than mapping a scalar value through a lookup table.
 (See “Color Mapping” on page 163 for more information.)

 By default, the mapping of scalars into colors proceeds as follows (vtkMapper and subclasses are responsible for implementing this behavior):